Lautaro-Garcia/counsel-spotify/README.md

 Well, in that case I think you would be interested in two variables:
 * `counsel-spotify-service-name` is the name of the DBUS service counsel-spotify calls to handle the reproduction of a song
 * `counsel-spotify-use-system-bus-p` for some clients that use the system bus instead of the session

+---
+plstore and gnupg

+I had to put this into ~/.gnupg default-cache-ttl 34560000 max-cache-ttl 34560000